 Predictive Maintenance is an essential part of many industrial companies’ Industry 4.0 strategies.
 As a method of preventing asset failure by analyzing production and maintenance data, they can identify patterns and predict issues before they occur.
 However, not every organization has the same maturity level in Predictive Maintenance.
 Some might still be at the first level, of visual inspections.
 Others might have already moved on to the second level of using instruments for recurrent examinations.
 Or they might even have realtime monitoring systems in place (level 3).

-To reach the Industry 4.0 level of Predictive Maintenance, a company need to have at least level 3 in place.
+To reach the Industry 4.0 level of Predictive Maintenance, a company needs to have at least level 3 in place.
 Level 4 of Predictive Maintenance goes further than the previous levels because it is not just about monitoring live data, but also about online data.
 The difference is that ‘live’ means realtime data streams, while ‘online’ means you can use both realtime data, IoT sensors and historical data.
 With an automated and smart solution, you are able to predict previously unpredictable failures.

 Our roadmap helps our customers to get a sense of where to go and the efforts this will take.
 For example, if they aim for Industry 4.0 level of Predictive Maintenance, they will need to have already sensors installed on-site.
 We also need to know what data they already use and to what ends.
 This also brings us back to our first step of assessing the current situation.
 This is not just about assets.
 For example, is the culture in your facility and industry ready for these next steps?
 Do you have the budget?
 Do you have the right competencies and infrastructure in place?
 And do you have the support of the management?